radenko98/Photo-Move-Rename-Sort/README.md

 ***Easy way to run***

-I've converted these scripts into EXE files for your convenience.
+I've converted these scripts into executable (EXE) files for your convenience.
 Simply run the EXE files and follow the instructions.
 Unfortunately, I couldn't upload them to GitHub due to the 25MB limit, as the EXE files are around 50-60MB.
 You can download the files from the following link: [https://drive.google.com/drive/folders/1FDDpCKrTq-wWm9KTNNYeifsRooe7gJ83?usp=sharing](https://drive.google.com/drive/u/9/folders/1vHxWnsvPEbYWIjmbyeCbiD6OL4F8Bnav).

 ***Harder way to to RUN*** LOL